Why Is My Tesla Lock Sound So Quiet? Causes & Fixes

 This whole situation is annoying, but it's fixable.
 Either boost your current sounds with our converter or download pre-optimized ones that already work with the new volume levels.

-Browse the sound library for volume-optimized options, use the converter to fix your existing sounds, or check out the installation guide if you need help getting set up.
+Browse the Tesla lock sounds library for volume-optimized options, use the converter to fix your existing sounds, or check out the installation guide if you need help getting set up.
 Your lock sound is too important to live with Tesla's whisper-quiet default.